 1. Clear goals

 Spending time with an adviser on a regular basis will make you think hard about what you are trying to achieve with your money.
 Are you thinking of retiring early, helping children with the cost of getting on the property ladder or with university costs?
-A financial advisor will challenge you to assess your goals and help you create a realistic, achievable plan to help achieve your objectives.
+A financial adviser will challenge you to assess your goals and help you create a realistic, achievable plan to help achieve your objectives.

 2. Regular reviews

-Whether you are someone who likes to look at the value of your investments on a regular basis or someone who prefers to invest and then forget in the short term, a professional advisor will look to have regular updates – typically annually.
+Whether you are someone who likes to look at the value of your investments on a regular basis or someone who prefers to invest and then forget in the short term, a professional adviser will look to have regular updates – typically annually.
 These regular updates aim to keep track of your finances and understand changes to your circumstances which may affect your goal or changes to legislation which could have significant implications on issues such as tax.